FortAwesome/Blog-Awesome/README.md

-Blog-Awesome
+Blog Awesome
 ============

-Font Awesome news, tips, and tricks
+Font Awesome news, tips, and tricks.
+You can check it out [here](http://blog.fontawesome.io).